 A Scorecard for Governance and Identity

-Our growth journey as “The Un-Datacenter” started by building an entirely fault-tolerant infrastructure with zero compromises.
-To provide ongoing governance to our identity and to further foster its growth, we developed a scorecard on which we score everything that we do: Easy.
-Fast.
-Reliable.
+Our growth journey started by building an entirely fault-tolerant infrastructure with zero compromises.
+To provide ongoing governance to our identity and to further foster its growth, we developed a scorecard on which we score everything that we do: easy, fast and reliable.
 Many elements lie under this scorecard, but it is evaluated for every design decision, purchasing decision, and customer interaction.